 Christophe Claret continues to rock watch aficionados with incredible timepieces that sport both diverse presence and complications.
-Claret’s new Kantharos Chronograph watch reveals his ability to consistently manufacture some of the most amazing organic watch complications as presented in this pre-BaselWorld video.
+Claret’s new Kantharos Chronograph watch reveals his ability to manufacture consistently some of the most unusual organic watch complications as presented in this pre-BaselWorld video.
 (Click picture above to visually experience the technical complications of Kantharos).

-The 30 minute register, located at 3 o’clock, displays the words “Force Constante” and “75 Rubis”.
+The 30-minute register, located at 3 o’clock, displays the words “Force Constante” and “75 Rubis”.
 The Force Constante refers to Kantharos escapement and of course its 75 ruby jewels.
-The ruby jewels are visible just below both registers as well near and on the escapement (aka heart beat of the watch) wheel.
+The ruby jewels are visible just below both registers as well near and on the escapement (aka heartbeat of the watch) wheel.
 The Force Constante, said to be the Holy Grail of technical complications that watch manufacturers strive to master, minimizes the friction the lever’s pallets experienced when it slides against and meet the escapement wheel’s teeth.
-The Force Constante helps to minimizes this friction thereby maintaining the time accuracy of the watch.
+The Force Constante helps to minimize this friction thereby maintaining the time accuracy of the watch.

-Kantharos has of course a Swiss Made mechanical movement which can be seen through its exhibition caseback.
-It is adorned with a black alligator leather strap that sports tailored red stitching and a deployant buckle.
+Kantharos has, of course, a Swiss Made mechanical movement which can be seen through its exhibition caseback.
+It is adorned with a black alligator leather strap that sports tailored red stitching and a deploying buckle.

 Christophe Claret Kantharos Chronograph actual watch details will be further unveiled at BaselWorld in The Dream Factory booth, at the Palace April 24th- May 2nd, 2013.
 As to availability, word has it pre-orders are being taken for Kantharos as it is a limited edition timepiece and the demand for this amazing watch is exceptionally high!
 As would be expected it is, after all, a Christophe Claret timepiece.